 The 2019 General Election campaign has been a contest between a right-wing, sotto voce nativist Tory party and a socialist, redistributionist Labour Party; between on the one hand Jeremy Corbyn, a champion of the left for decades and an anti-imperialist peacenik, and on the other Boris Johnson, the true heir to Churchill in his bullish British chauvinism.
 Where Labour seeks to radically alter the capitalist model under which it perceives voters to toil arduously and to little benefit, the Tories seek Shanghai-on-Thames, a free-trading buccaneer nation of carefully stratified worker-citizens.
 The Conservative Party has reoriented as the party of a certain part of a rump-England, ruddy and anti-metropolitan; the Labour Party as a fierce opponent of privilege and inequality of all kinds.

 Or at least this is the narrative, the dividing lines that appear to have been drawn over a country far more confused and conditional than any of this.
-One writes country where in truth one means a set of countries, a collection of nations that breaks down with far more granularity than merely “England-n-Scotland”.
-By this I mean not the non-existent geographical divides of Brexit (to leave behind a further false narrative of a north-south or even class-based oppositionality as regards the EU issue), but rather the competing interests of regions voting more separately and disparately than they have perhaps ever before: the north-east sticking with Labour, the north-west flirting with Brexit, the Midlands with Conservatism.
+One writes “country” where in truth one means a set of countries, a collection of nations that breaks down with far more granularity than merely “England-‘n-Scotland”.
+By this I mean not the non-existent geographical divides that sypposedly drove Brexit (better to leave behind the false narrative of a north-south divide, or even class-based oppositionality, over the EU), but rather the competing interests of regions voting more separately and disparately than they perhaps ever have before: the north-east sticking with Labour, the north-west flirting with Brexit, the Midlands with Conservatism.
 The centre cannot hold – but not in the way you think.

-The principle objection to any anti-Johnsonian attack is Jeremy Corbyn: he is a threat to our national way of life, to our security; a terrorist sympathiser, an anti-semite.
-Many of these accusations have more to do with his difficulty in guiding the electorate closer to his policy perspectives than anything inherently wrong with his actual positions; but the last of these accusations has exercised me a good deal during the campaign and before it.
+The principle objection to any anti-Johnsonian attack is Jeremy Corbyn: he is a threat to our national way of life, to our security; a terrorist sympathiser, an anti-semite; we must hold our noses to avoid the worst.
+Many of these accusations have more to do with Corbyn’s difficulty in guiding the electorate closer to his policy perspectives than anything inherently wrong with his actual positions; but the last of these accusations – that of anti-semitism – has exercised me a good deal during the campaign and before it.
 Is it to ignore racism and accusations of it to argue that Jeremy Corbyn might still be the nation’s only hope in the face of a Prime Minister who cares little for what he does with power as long as he has it?
 Johnson is a figure who will say or sanction anything – avoid all scrutiny or blanket the airwaves with untruths as proves profitable – in order to hold on to an office which, as his own manifesto suggests, he and his party have little idea how to utilise.
 In this context, is it reasonable to hand-wave accusations of anti-semitism, or to dismiss them, or to accept them but hold them in balance with other considerations?
 Are any of those approaches defensible?
 Which is worst?

 Few could describe the current Labour approach to anything – much less the establishment of pogroms – as ruthlessly strategic, and in fact in many ways they emerge from this campaign as a band of dogged pragmatists, of make-do-and-menders.
 In her recent book on anti-semitism, even Julia Neuberger – not one to compromise with prejudice and an eloquent critic of Labour’s reaction to antisemitism in its ranks – wrote, “there is antisemitism, but it is not like the 1930s.”
-She exhorts”people who are not Jewish [to] call out … shadowy views”; I have tried to do this in daily life, and, while other anti-Tories won’t face what they might find to be a Hobson’s choice, yet will vote Labour tomorrow.
+She exhorts “people who are not Jewish [to] call out … shadowy views”; I have tried to do this in daily life, and, while other anti-Tories won’t be forced to face what they might find to be a Hobson’s choice, will nonetheless vote Labour tomorrow.

-This Janus-faced strategy contrasts with Corbyn’s attempt to hold together the fractured coalition of Remain and Leave which constitutes not just his party but our whole polity.
-To reward it is to endorse cynicism.
-It is to beg for it to continue, to express a preference for the erosion of any semblance of communal feeling or understanding in favour of ever more segmented divisions.
-Johnson cannot say different things to different audiences unless he splits them apart from one another.
+This Janus-faced strategy contrasts with Corbyn’s probably doomed attempt to hold together the fractured coalition of Remain and Leave – which after all constitutes not just his party but our whole (erstwhile?) country.
+To reward Johnson’s looseness is to endorse his cynicism.
+It is to beg for it to continue, to express a preference for the erosion of any semblance of communal feeling or understanding in favour of ever more segmented divisions: Johnson cannot say different things to different audiences unless he splits them apart from one another.
 To vote for this fragmentation is to say that any effort to unite us is doomed to failure; better to accept our divisions and leverage them.
 Many of those who may vote Tory tomorrow are not Johnson partisans; they will be making a choice, though one informed more by exhaustion than enthusiasm.
 We are tired as a nation; to build something new feels like hard work.
-To play in the ruins at least offers a barren kind of lenience, granted for time served.
+To play in the ruins at least offers a barren kind of lenience, leave granted for time served.
 “Get Brexit done” offers a holiday from politics.

 The Conservative anti-political offer, then, is a complete package: knowing fictions, impotent despair of ambition, derogation of duties.
-Hand it all over to Johnson, let him deal with it while he tells us another joke.
-The campaign hasn’t so much replaced a lack of choice with a stark one; it has offered the opportunity not to choose, to accept the inevitable, give in – as we did not in 2017 – to the Tory right to rule.
-If the country makes that choice, it will have confirmed the neoliberal consensus as not so much challenged -either by populist nationalism or resurgent leftism – as in place.
+The campaign hasn’t so much replaced the absence of choice with a stark one; it has offered the opportunity not to choose, to pretend someone else can sort it all out for us, to give in – as we did not in 2017 – to the Tory right to rule.
+If the country opts for him, it will have confirmed the establishment as not so much challenged – either by populist nationalism or resurgent leftism – as firmly in place.
 There will have been seen to be no alternative, even to lies.

 Johnson’s increasingly haggard face looks at you, and asks: can you really be bothered anymore?
 Behind him, the deckchairs are arranged for you.
 The loudspeakers burble about another meaningless story, a fiction that will pass.
 The ship is slowly sinking.
 It’s been a long time like this.
 Can you really be bothered anymore?